A Living Memorial – Honour and Learn

 Donors may choose to honour a loved one with by having an engraved granite stone installed along the pathway.

-These granite stones measure 8″x12″x3″ and are produced locally.
+These granite stones measure 8″x 12″x 3″ and are produced locally.
 Donors can have up to 20 characters per line for 3 lines of engraving.
-Effective May 2015, the price is $250 per stone.
+Effective June 2025, the price is $300 per stone.
+Donors will receive a $100 charitable receipt for income tax purposes.

 See an updated list of Granite Stone Inscriptions.